eltoncelestino/Pokemon-React-Redux/README.md

 ## About this project
-This is a small application developed in a React mini-course, taught by Professor Jefferson de Carvalho.
+This is the second part of the application developed in a React mini-course, taught by Professor Jefferson de Carvalho.
+In this application, Redux was used to control the general state of the application.

 ## Why?
-The objective of this first part of the project is: To implement a React application without Redux, to identify the differences and advantages of using Redux over a React project.
+The objective of this second part of the project is: To implement a React application using Redux, to identify the improvements proposed by this technology.

 ## Functionalities
 Consuming Pokémon API information.
 Using buttons to select the next or the previous Pokémon.